-In 2019:
+In 2019

-- 23 HIV Update email bulletins during the year - 39,745 subscribers - Subscribers to the HIV Update bulletins increased by 10% aidsmap news - provides treatment news particularly targeted and appropriate for healthcare providers and others professionally involved with HIV.
-Bulletins signpost in depth content on the site, helping healthcare providers deliver a better experience of care for people living with HIV.
+- 23 HIV Update email bulletins during the year - 39,745 subscribers - Subscribers to the HIV Update bulletins increased by 10%.

+aidsmap news - provides prevention, treatment and cure news for healthcare providers and others professionally involved with HIV.
+Bulletins signpost to in depth content on the site, helping healthcare providers deliver a better experience of care for people living with HIV.

-In 2019:
+In 2019

 - 22 aidsmap news bulletins

-- Up to 50,193 subscribers
+- 50,193 subscribers

 - Subscribers to the aidsmap news bulletins increased by 7%